wisp-forest/docs/docs/accessories/various_questions.md

 #### Can I put Gliders like Elytra within a Accessory slot?

-In the latest Releases for 1.21.2 and above, accessories has builtin support for gliders but it is required that you enable such within the config to enable the feature. {WIP: MAYBE CUSTOM API IDK IF GOT AROUND TO SUCH}
+In the latest Releases for 1.21.2 and above, accessories has builtin support for gliders but it is required that you enable such within the config to enable the feature.

 #### Can I put Banners within a Accessory slot?